chrisdalke/CSC210-MovieShelf/README.md

-# The Grup Term Project: MovieShelf
+# The Grüp Term Project: MovieShelf

 ## About MovieShelf